Desert Island Jukebox: My 300 Favorite 45s of the 1960s (Part 6 of 10)

 1969

 Another one of those bands consigned to dwell forever in the land of What Might Have Been.
-Backed and mentored by none other than Pete Townsend himself, and featuring a brilliant but ill-fated young Scottish guitarist/wunderkind named Jimmy McCulloch and a fabulous songwriter/lead singer named Speedy Keene, Thunderclap Newman (which, ironically, was the name of the third member of the group) should have become stars, instead of what they ultimately became; hard-drinking, hard-sparring and hard-living one-hit wonders whose one hit, admittedly, ended up being a song for the ages.
+Mentored by none other than Pete Townsend himself, and featuring a brilliant but ill-fated young Scottish guitarist/wunderkind named Jimmy McCulloch and a fabulous songwriter/lead singer named Speedy Keene, Thunderclap Newman -- ironically, the name of the third member of the group -- should have become stars, instead of what they ultimately became, hard-drinking, hard-sparring and hard-living one-hit wonders whose one hit, admittedly, was a song for the ages.

 146. Let the Music Play